-2. Talking to the dog; this is not Rally.
-Either Not having adequate slack in the leash. during the heeling or whispering "Sit".
-5. Not knowing when a command only, signal only 6.
-No noticeable acceleration on the Fast or or both may be given.
+neer on Leasti and Figure Eight, Chapter 5, Sections 5 & 6 (not in any order).
+1. Returning to a Normal pace before the judge's 2.
+Talking to the dog; this is not Rally.
+Either Not having adequate slack in the leash. order is given on the Fast or Slow. during the heeling or whispering "Sit".
+4. Physically guiding the dog by constantly 5.
+Not knowing when a command only, signal only 6.
+No noticeable acceleration on the Fast or controlling the dog by tugging on the leash. or both may be given.
 Read the exercise noticeable deceleration on the Slow. descriptions to know what is allowed.
+Stepping into the dog on the Halts.
 8. Responding late (or anticipating) the judge's 9.
 Adapting to the dog and motions of the body to order on the turns or halts.
 Chapter 2, Section 20 aid the dog.
-Chapter 2, Section 20 11.
+Chapter 2, Section 20 10.
+Not returning to a brisk pace after the judge's 11.
 Heeling wide on the outside post on the 12.
-Chapter 2, Section 19 for guidance on Hand Figure Eight.
+Chapter 2, Section 19 for guidance on Hand order is given on the Slow.
+Figure Eight.
 Adapting to the dog.
 Position during this exercise.
-14. Not walking briskly as defined in the Glossary This is a "foundation" exercise which may apply to of Terms; keenly alive, alert and energetic. the scoring in an advanced exercise.
-Talking to the dog; this is not Rally.
-Either during the heeling or whispering "Sit".
-Not knowing when a command only, signal only or both may be given.
-Read the exercise descriptions to know what is allowed.
-Responding late (or anticipating) the judge's order on the turns or halts.
-Chapter 2, Section 20 Heeling wide on the outside post on the Figure Eight.
-Adapting to the dog.
-Not walking briskly as defined in the Glossary
+13 Excessively loud commands or touching the 14.
+Not walking briskly as defined in the Glossary This is a "foundation" exercise which may apply to dog with a signal. of Terms; keenly alive, alert and energetic. the scoring in an advanced exercise.